Jam Abdul Karim Bijar

-Jam Abdul Karim Bijar is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Jam Abdul Karim Bijar is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024, and previously served in this position from August 2018 till August 2023.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-236 (Malir-I) as a candidate of Pakistan Peoples Party in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-236 (Malir-I) as a candidate of Pakistan Peoples Party in the 2018 Pakistani general election.

-Murder
+Nazim Jokhio Case

 He and his brother Jam Awais Bijar Khan Jokhio tortured and murdered a local journalist Nazim Jokhio on 3 November 2021.
-Reportedly, the 27-year-old victim tried to stop the guests of Jokhio from hunting the Houbara bustard bird in Thatta.
+Reportedly, the 27-year-old victim tried to stop the guests of Jokhio from hunting the protected Houbara bustard bird in Thatta.
 FIR was registered against Bijar and he was taken into police custody.
+As of 2023, the same unconvicted criminal has been named for general election from Pakistan Peoples Party from Malir.